mike-albano/freerad-lab/README.md

 Step 2.
 You only need to modify constants.py like so:

-* TARGETIP Change this to match your gNMI Target.
+* TARGETIP Change this to match your gNMI Target (openconfig.mist.com or Arista AP IP)
 * PORT = Change this to match your gNMI Targets TCP Port.
 * USER = Change this to match your gNMI Username.
+(Arista AP default is admin)
 * PASSWORD Change this to match your gNMI Password.
+(Arista AP default is admin)
 * APMAC = Change this to your APs MAC address.
-* APNAME = # Change this to whatever you want your APs hostname to be.
+* APNAME = Change this to whatever you want your APs hostname to be.
 * WORKSTATIONIP = Change this to your laptops IP.
-This is RADIUS Server.
+This will be your RADIUS Server.

 Your workstations will also be running FreeRADIUS.